- Speed of Life – David Bowie

 Our new lodging – near Osterley but officially designated as Isleworth – was about 10 minutes’ walk away from the residence of the friend who used to own a pager, which was a wonderfully grotty apartment on London Road spread across two floors, that some assumed was a squat.
 The nearest pub was The Milford Arms, a traditional type of boozer that should have made for a pleasing local.
 Unfortunately, it was run by a couple of idiots who favoured certain customers over others and treated the place like an extension of their living room.
 When this began to grate, we fell back on old favourites: The Rifleman, The Town Wharf, and The Royal Oak on Worton Road just opposite Mogden Sewage Works.
 We also knew people who’d recently moved to South Acton, conferring upon us the opportunity to drink in Chiswick – at The George IV, The Duke of Sussex, The Rat and Parrot, and The Crown & Anchor (frequented for a while by ‘Ant and Dec’).

 We were socially more itinerant back then – wouldn’t think twice about starting off at The Rifleman in Hounslow only to then move on to Baroque in Ealing (Friday 26th January 2001), or having a few pints in Kingston before jumping on a train to Clapham Junction (Saturday 22nd September 2001).
 Midweek drinking was also the norm.
 I don’t mean to suggest that we lived dissolute lifestyles, merely that we were younger then and more carefree.
 Not that I held my health in complete contempt.
 I was playing football occasionally with work colleagues, weekly games of badminton with the lady, and a secondhand bike allowed me to cycle to and from work.
-I was also eating well.
-Maybe a little too well: trips to Bunny’s Tandoori, The Kyber Pass, Pizza Express and The Coffee Pot were regular events.
+I was also eating well, making regular trips to Bunny’s Tandoori, The Kyber Pass, Pizza Express and The Coffee Pot.

 2000’s The Ladies of Varades and 2001’s The Boys of Summer should be seen as companion pieces.
 They follow similar musical themes, drawing upon jazz, funk, Latin vibes, reggae, soul, ‘60s rock and contemporary indie.
 They were also conceived of with the specific intent of being listened to whilst holidaying in the Loire Valley.